 What is an investment platform?

-An investment platform, sometimes called a fund supermarket, is a website that allows investors to buy and hold a range of funds from a host of fund management companies together in one portfolio.
+An investment platform, sometimes called a fund supermarket, allows investors to buy and hold a range of investments in one place.

-Fund supermarkets often provide extensive research and information on each fund, including which companies each fund manager is invested in, historical and recent performance figures and analysis of the investment styles adopted by fund managers.
-Most allow you to invest over the phone.
+Investment platforms often provide extensive research and information, such as investment news, historical and recent performance figures and analysis of the investment styles adopted by fund managers.
+Some platforms also allow you to invest over the phone.

 The crucial point is that investment platforms are designed for people who are making their own investment decisions.
 This is referred to as ‘execution only’.

 Our video guide to investment platforms explains how they work.

 The Financial Conduct Authority describes 'execution only' as a 'transaction executed by a firm upon the specific instructions of a client where the firm does not give advice on investments relating to the merits of the transaction and in relation to which the rules on assessment of appropriateness do not apply.'

 In simple terms, this means you're wholly responsible for selecting and buying investment products, and that an investment broker will only place your money into the products you choose, rather that telling you which investments to pick.

 A broker will not recommend products based on your personal circumstances, and will only give you information that could help inform your decision.

 - Find out more: finding a financial adviser explained